prokoph/White-Rabbit-Monitoring/README.md

-# WRS monitoring
+# White Rabbit Monitoring

 This repository contains different scripts and tools in order to monitor the performance and characterize the behavior of a White Rabbit System.
+For more details about White Rabbit, see https://www.ohwr.org/project/white-rabbit/wikis/home

 ## General Structure

 The monitoring of the WR switches is primarily done using SNMP.
-The current setup is that all the data is acquired using the TICKS stack (influxDB, telegraf, grafana).
+The current setup is that all the data is acquired using a TICK stack (influxDB, telegraf, grafana).
 Additional monitoring scripts exist to ease the acquisition of additional monitoring data and check the influene on snmp requests on the preformance.

 ### Prerequitites